hauntarl/todo-api/README.md

   **Minimal APIs** or **Controller-based APIs**.
 - I have opted to go with the later, as this is a standalone service responsible for managing all **Todo** requests and responses.
-- Whereas, **Minimal APIs** ideal for micro-services and apps that want to include only the minimum files, features, and dependencies.
+- Whereas, **Minimal APIs** are ideal for micro-services and apps that want to include only the minimum files, features, and dependencies.

 **I have created two projects:**